 What are the most common causes of data loss today?

-At a time when data loss costs small businesses as much as $75 billion a year in downtime alone, it’s never been more important to protect your data.
+At a time when data loss costs small companies as much as $75 billion a year in downtime alone, it’s never been more important to protect your data.
 But you can’t obtain true protection without first understanding the threats.

 Roughly 1 out of 5 businesses experiences more than 22 data-loss incidents every year, according to a report highlighted by PC World.
 The reasons are numerous: data goes missing, gets destroyed and even gets stolen.